 Supporting the next generation of innovation with start-ups

 Because we believe in the power of research to accelerate innovation, we have an open and collaborative research and development dynamic.
 In our view, there are three key benefits: accelerating research time, offering each project the best context for development, and surrounding ourselves with the best partners for each of our projects.

-Our ongoing collaborative efforts in the Boston-based life science ecosystem, along with our new Spartners incubator, located in our Research and Development Institute in Paris-Saclay, is a testament to this.
-The Spartners facility has been designed to host around 15 start-ups, which will be renewed every two years on average.
+Our ongoing collaborative efforts in the Boston-based life science ecosystem, along with the new Spartners by Servier & BioLabs incubator, located in our Research and Development Institute in Paris-Saclay, is a testament to this.
+The Spartners by Servier & BioLabs facility has been designed to host around 15 start-ups, which will be renewed every two years on average.